 The handy Shrink Ruler from DiamondCore Tools is a one-of-a-kind, innovative way to measure the shrinkage of your clay.
 This flexible, two-sided plastic ruler has four clay shrinkage percentages to aid in matching lids to bowls and other projects where an exact match is crucial, such as lids for a casserole dish, cookie jar, etc.

-( The photos show the two sides of the same ruler, 6% and 10% on one side and 12% and 14% on the other side,)
+The photos here show both sides of the same ruler.
+One side shows 6% and 10%, the other side shows 12% and 14%.

 HOW TO MEASURE THE SHRINKAGE RATE OF YOUR CLAY

 To use the Shrink Ruler, knowing the shrinkage rate of your clay is important.
 Generally, the clay supplier can provide this, or you can calculate it using the formula below.